Tennis Fashion Is Trending — & Venus Williams Has A Launch To Get You In The Game

 Williams says that the collection is versatile and comfortable enough to be worn all day.
 “I love seeing tennis gear go beyond the courts,” Williams says of the tennis trend in fashion.
 “It’s always fun for me to see different ways people wear our designs!
 The pieces are designed to be mixed and matched, so one piece can result in multiple outfits and be perfect for wherever your day takes you – workouts, errands, even happy hours!”

-While Williams says it’s hard to pick a favorite from the new launch, she says she has been living in the Flutter Skirt.
-“It is such a fun, colorful print for the summer that I think adds a little flirty flair to any look,” Williams says.
-With that, she hints that more bold colors and eye-catching prints are on the way for EleVen in the future, though she makes clear that the brand will continue to design with “bold, confident, and ready to take on the world” women in mind with every new drop.
+While Williams says it’s hard to pick a favourite from the new launch, she says she has been living in the Flutter Skirt.
+“It is such a fun, colourful print for the summer that I think adds a little flirty flair to any look,” Williams says.
+With that, she hints that more bold colours and eye-catching prints are on the way for EleVen in the future, though she makes clear that the brand will continue to design with “bold, confident, and ready to take on the world” women in mind with every new drop.

 Advertisement